rekindle-blog/rekindle-blog.github.io/_drafts/virtue-signal-consumerism-controversy.md

 ## Reinvest Your Attention

-There you have it, three things that God exhorts us to be on guard against: virtue signalling, consumerism, and fixating on scandal.
 But what should we give our attention to?
 Very briefly, picking just three examples from the New Testament, God exhorts us to pay careful attention to [our salvation](https://rekindle.co.za/content/2020-07-29-assurance-apostasy "Seeking Assurance in Salvation") (Hebrews 2:1-4), [corporate worship](https://rekindle.co.za/content/2021-08-26-christian-go-back-to-church "Go Back to Church") (1 Timothy 4:13), and [Scripture](https://rekindle.co.za/content/words-of-eternal-life/ "Words of Eternal Life") (2 Peter 1:19).
-Perhaps then we might turn our virtue signalling into meaningful justice; our consumerism into a desire for God; and our delight in controversy into constructive conversations.
+Perhaps then we might transform our virtue signalling into meaningful justice; our consumerism into a desire for God; and our delight in controversy into constructive conversations.